towin98/dr-luispuentesoftalmologo/README.md

 ` cd dr-luispuentesoftalmologo `

-3. Run the app in detach mode
+3. Get in to the app folder

+` cd dr-luispuentesoftalmologo `

+4. Copy the example environment

-` docker-compose up -d `
+` cp .env.prod .env `

 4. Execute run.sh on the docker folder
 ` source source docker/run.sh `